encode/django-rest-framework/docs/api-guide/viewsets.md

 Again, as with `ModelViewSet`, you can use any of the standard attributes and method overrides available to `GenericAPIView`.

+## MultiSerializerViewSet
+The `MultiSerializerViewSet` is an extension to the `ModelViewSet` which adds the possibility of using more than one serializer depending on the action currently taken.
+When the action is not found in the `serializers` dictionary, the provided default serializer will be used instead.

+#### Example
+    class UserGroupsViewSet(MultiSerializerViewSet):
+        model = models.Groups

+        serializers = {
+            'list':     myserializers.GroupListSerializer,
+            'detail':   myserializers.GroupDetailSerializer,
+            'default':  serializers.HyperlinkedModelSerializer,
+        }

 # Custom ViewSet base classes

 You may need to provide custom `ViewSet` classes that do not have the full set of `ModelViewSet` actions, or that customize the behavior in some other way.